atomisthq/docs/docs/tutorials/prevent-new-vulnerabilities.md

 the `version.txt` file in the root of the `nodetest` repository.

 Watch progress in the "Actions" tab.
-It will take about 2 minutes for the GitHub action to build and push your Dockerfile, after which DockerHub will notify Atomist that the image is ready to be scanned for vulnerabilities.
+It will take about 2 minutes for the GitHub action to build and push your container image, after which DockerHub will notify Atomist that the image is ready to be scanned for vulnerabilities.

 ![FirstCheckRun.png](img/ratchet/FirstCheckRun.png)